 This is a great time to talk about signal words and cause and effect, putting together sentences that link someone else’s actions to something that your students are grateful for.

-Thanksgiving Day Word Search
+Complete Thanksgiving Day Word Searches

 Give your fast finishers something fun to do and help them brush on their turkey day terminology with this Thanksgiving activity: Word search!